Drain Field Restoration

 When should I schedule drain field restoration?

 Schedule a drain field restoration as soon as you notice soggy ground over the leach field, foul odors in the yard, slow drains throughout the house, or repeated septic alarm activations.
-Early intervention prevents complete field failure, which would require full excavation and replacement at a much higher cost.
+Early intervention prevents complete field failure, which would require full excavation and full replacement at a much higher cost.
+Acting quickly can save you from needing expensive repairs or having the entire system replaced.

 Why does a drain field fail?